 For extra peace of mind, there’s also a dedicated industry trade body: the Equity Release Council (ERC).
 It represents providers, qualified advisers, intermediaries and surveyors who work in the sector – and all members have to adhere to the Council's Statement of Principles, which are there to provide important safeguards for you.

-Because our preferred partner, Age Partnership, are members of the ERC, you know you’ll be protected every step of the way.
+Because our preferred partner, Age Lifetime who are an appointed representative of Age Partnership, are members of the ERC, you know you’ll be protected every step of the way.
 You’ll find out more about their rules and protections as you read through this article.

 2. You’ll never leave your family in debt